Platforms, Decking, Walkways, Boardwalks and Other Structures

-Some of the most common uses are decked areas, fishing pegs, viewing and pond dipping platforms, boardwalks and cycleways, (follow the links for for detailed information) but this is by no means an exhaustive list.
+Some of the most common uses are walkways decked areas, fishing pegs, viewing and pond dipping platforms, boardwalks and cycleways, but this is by no means an exhaustive list.

-Achieving value for money is a key driver for any purchasing decision and the “whole life” costs of recycled plastic are considerably lower than standard timber.
+Achieving value for money is a key driver for any purchasing decision and, as our recycled plastic is completely rot-proof and splinter free, the “whole life” costs of recycled plastic are considerably lower than standard timber.

 What kind of tools to I need to use to work the recycled plastic?

-It can be cut and drilled like hardwood, but please be aware that this means you wil go through blades and drill bits more quickly than if you were working with treated pine.
+It can be cut and drilled like hardwood, but please be aware that this means you will go through blades and drill bits more quickly than if you were working with treated pine.

 For an elevated structure, what should I use for posts and how far apart should they be?

 We strongly recommend using 100x100mm posts (RPL005) spaced at a maximum of 1.5 metres apart, centre to centre.

 Can you calculate how many planks and of what size I need to make something if I give you the overall measurements?